North Antrim (UK Parliament constituency)

-North Antrim is a parliamentary constituency in the United Kingdom House of Commons.
-The current MP is Ian Paisley Jr of the DUP.
+North Antrim is a parliamentary constituency of the United Kingdom House of Commons located in County Antrim, Northern Ireland.
+The current Member of Parliament is Jim Allister of Traditional Unionist Voice (TUV), who was first elected in the 2024 general election.

 Boundaries

 1950–1974: The Boroughs of Ballymena and Larne, the Urban Districts of Ballycastle, Ballymoney, and Portrush, the Rural Districts of Ballycastle, Ballymena, and Ballymoney, and in the Rural District of Larne the electoral divisions of Ardclinis, Ballycor, Carncastle, Glenarm North, Glenarm South, Glencloy, and Kilwaughter.

 1974–1983: The Boroughs of Ballymena, Carrickfergus, and Larne, the Urban Districts of Ballycastle, Ballymoney, Portrush, and Whitehead, the Rural Districts of Ballycastle, Ballymena, and Ballymoney, and in the Rural District of Larne the electoral divisions of Ardclinis, Ballycor, Carncastle, Eden, Glenarm North, Glenarm South, Glencloy, Glynn, Islandmagee North, Islandmagee South, Kilwaughter, Middle Division, Raloo, and Templecorran.

 1983–2010: The District of Ballymena, the District of Ballymoney, and the District of Moyle.

 2010–present: The District of Ballymena, the District of Ballymoney, and the District of Moyle wards of Armoy, Ballylough, Bushmills, Bonamargy and Rathlin, Carnmoon, Dalriada, Dunseverick, Glenshesk, Glentaisie, Kinbane, Knocklayd, Moss Side, and Moyarget.

 North Antrim has always been a county constituency comprising the northern part of County Antrim in the north-east of Northern Ireland.
 It has the sea to the north and east and parts of the border with County Londonderry to the west – the County Antrim town of Portrush is included in the East Londonderry constituency (although it was in this seat until 1983).

 From 1885, this constituency was one of four county divisions carved out of the former constituency of Antrim.
 It comprised the baronies of Cary, Dunluce Lower, Dunluce Upper and Kilconway and returned one Member of Parliament from 1885 until 1922, when it was merged into a new Antrim constituency.

 North Antrim was re-created in 1950 when the old Antrim two MP constituency was abolished as part of the final move to single member seats.

 The constituency is largely rural.
 Amongst the features within its boundaries are Rathlin Island and Giant's Causeway.

 The Boundary Commission initially proposed alterations for the boundaries of North Antrim prior to the 2010 general election.
 It was proposed to transfer Ballycastle and the Glens, including Rathlin Island, in Moyle to East Antrim and rename that seat Antrim Coast & Glens.
 However that proposal raised many questions, with some arguing that the Glens have no natural ties to Jordanstown.
 Following consultation and revision, the constituency alterations were passed through the Northern Ireland Parliamentary Constituencies Order.